-If you’re self-employed and have a Solo 401(k) with no employees other than your spouse, there’s a good chance you’ll be required to file IRS Form 5500-EZ.
-Unfortunately, this is one of the most commonly overlooked requirements we see in financial planning—especially for business owners managing their own retirement plans.
+If you’re self-employed and have a Solo 401(k) with no employees other than your spouse, you may be required to file IRS Form 5500-EZ.
+Unfortunately, this is one of the most commonly overlooked requirements we see in financial planning, especially among business owners managing their own retirement plans.

 When Are You Required to File Form 5500-EZ?